-This delicate torte is almost like a sponge cake.
+This delicate 5 ingredient cake orange chocolate almond torte is almost like a sponge cake.
 It’s super light, but at the same time it is rich and flavorful.
 A torte is typically a cake made with little to no flour, and in this recipe there is no flour because it uses almond meal from Bob’s Red Mill, and so as a bonus this cake is gluten-free!

 You know how much I love Bob’s Red Mill products from when I made slightly sweet skillet cornbread, and when I was creating my cookbook, I gotta tell you – I relied HEAVILY on their products.
 For example, their flours, I used them throughout the book -SO good, and truly the best!
 Bob’s has sparkling sugar, so when I made Sugar Cookies for the book (such a delish recipe too) I used their sugar and flour as key ingredients.
 And oats – yes, Bob’s has the best quick cooking oats.
 It’s a true love type situation.
 Their products are the best and I use them all the time, I cannot recommend them highly enough!